2022 Central Visual and Performing Arts High School shooting: Perpetrator

 On October 8, 2022, Harris attempted to purchase a weapon from a licensed dealer in St. Charles, Missouri, but was denied because of a failed FBI background check.
 Harris then purchased the AR-15 style rifle used in the shooting from a private individual.
 No law prevented the private sale.

 On October 15, Harris' mother called 9-1-1 to report that Harris had the rifle and requested that police remove the rifle.
 Responding police determined Harris was lawfully allowed to possess the rifle.
 Police confiscated the rifle from Harris and handed it to an adult who was lawfully permitted to carry it.

+Harris left behind a notebook and many handwritten notes.
+In them, he detailed that his plan was to kill at least thirty before committing suicide or being killed by police.
+He also had a list of five people he intended to target, all teachers, although none of his victims were on this list.

 Reactions

 The White House called it "another school shooting," stated "our hearts go out to everyone impacted by this senseless violence," and renewed calls for an assault weapons ban.
 President Joe Biden posted on Twitter, writing "Jill and I are thinking of everyone impacted by the senseless shooting in St. Louis – especially those killed and injured, their families, and the first responders.
 As we mourn with Central Visual and Performing Arts, we must take action – starting by banning assault weapons."
 United States Secretary of Education Miguel Cardona condemned the shooting, calling it a "senseless act of violence".

 St. Louis Mayor Tishaura Jones called the event "a devastating and traumatic situation", tweeting "Help us Jesus" following the shooting.
 On October 27, the area held a Gun Violence and School Safety town hall at the St. Louis Community College which was hosted by Representative Cori Bush, St. Louis Mayor Tishaura Jones and St. Louis Public Safety Director Daniel Isom, with some participation seen by Congressman Jamaal Bowman who serves as Vice Chair on the U.S. House Committee on Education and Labor.

 The St. Louis Blues would hold two moments of silence, the first being in Winnipeg during their game against the Winnipeg Jets, and the second one during their home game against the Edmonton Oilers.
-As a result of the shooting, the school along with Collegiate School of Medicine and Bioscience had been closed for a week.
+As a result of the shooting, the school and its neighboring Collegiate School of Medicine and Bioscience were closed for a week.

 The editorial board of The Washington Post wrote that Missouri is "notorious for having some of the weakest gun laws in the nation" and asked, "How many more school shootings need to happen before Missouri wakes up?
 How many more before Congress enacts a national assault weapons ban and requires universal background checks?"
-An opinion piece at the Philadelphia Inquirer contrasted law enforcement responses to this shooting, with that of Robb Elementary School shooting in Uvalde, Texas, the latter having widely been perceived as inept.
+An opinion piece at The Philadelphia Inquirer contrasted law enforcement responses to this shooting, with that of Robb Elementary School shooting in Uvalde, Texas, the latter having widely been perceived as inept.